AlgeriaOfficial Name: People's Democratic Republic of Algeria

 While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.

-Foreign currency must be exchanged only at banks or authorized currency exchange locations,such as major hotels.
-Photography of military and government installations is prohibited.
-It is also illegal to import weapons, body armor, handcuffs, or binoculars.
+Foreign currency must be exchanged only at banks or authorized currency exchange locations, such as major hotels.

 Proselytizing: Islam is the state religion of Algeria.
 The Algerian government allows non-Muslim religious worship only in structures exclusively intended and approved for that purpose.
 Activities such as proselytizing and encouraging conversion to another faith are prohibited.
 Penalties may include fines and imprisonment.

-Hospitals and clinics in Algeria are available and improving in the large urban centers but are still not up to Western standards.
+Hospitals and clinics in Algeria are available and their quality is improving in the large urban centers, but is still not up to U.S. or European standards.
 Doctors and hospitals often expect immediate cash payment for services.
 Most medical practitioners speak French; English is not widely used.

 Prescription medicines are not always readily available.
 Some pharmacies may at times be out-of-stock.
 In addition, the medicine may be sold under a different brand name and may contain a different dosage from that sold in the United States.
 Please be aware that some newer medications may not yet be available in Algeria.
 It is usually easy to obtain over-the-counter products.